enricodg/learn-terraform/5-multiple-environments/file-directory/README.md

 # File Directory
-As seen in this directory file structure:
+With this approach we need to make the Terraform code as modules so it will simplify when we're trying to create a new environment, the example is seen in this directory file structure:
 ```
 .
 ├── modules